 Or a warning to would-be traders about relying on the appearance of success or the advice of one-time big shooters.
 Think for yourself.

 This book is engaging and an easy read.
 It’s entertaining and insightful and is likely to become a favourite.

-I’m sure that many believe crypto winter is over, and it may well be.
-However, markets, by their very nature, are volatile and unpredictable.
+The first crypto winter is over, but that doesn’t mean there won’t be another one.
+All markets, by their very nature, are volatile and unpredictable.